-Prerequisite: One year of high school chemistry or a grade of "C" or better in SDEV 0133 or CHEM-1104.
-Must have ACT math subscore of 23 or higher or its equivalent
+Prerequisite: ACT math subscore of 23 or greater, and co-req of MATH 1213; OR pre-req of SDEV 0133 with a "C" or better, or CHEM 1104 with a "C" or better; and co-req of MATH 1213; OR pre-req of Math 1213 with a "C" or better, or its equivalent credit "C" or better.
 A study of stoichiometry, periodicity, electronic structure of the atom, bonding theories, the states of matter, thermochemistry, and chemical thermodynamics, and selected applications for engineering.
 Lecture - 3 hours; Laboratory - 3 hours.
 This course is normally offered in the fall semester.